stakepoolplace/voice_chat/README.md

 ---

 Eric Marchand's dedication to sharing this project highlights the spirit of collaboration and innovation in the AI community.
 Enjoy exploring voice_chat, and let it inspire your next project!
+Do you have insights in IA ? come to share it here : https://www.reddit.com/r/AI_for_science/